feelixe/astro-typesafe-routes/apps/docs-v2/src/pages/documentation/_index.md

 Astro Typesafe Routes integrates seamlessly into your Astro project, offering automatic type safety for your routes.
-Ensure your project uses Astro version 4.14.0 or higher (compatible with v4 and v5).
+Ensure your project uses Astro version 5.0.0 or higher.
 Follow the steps below to set it up and enhance your development experience.

 <br />